roman-milk/roman-milk.github.io/exhibitionist-wife.md

  It was a nervous laugh, so while walking away he wondered if she would comply.
 Sitting in the car he made sure the passenger door was unlocked, not wanting to scare her.
 In a hurry she trotted between cars, with him avidly watching.
 It was a graceless gait in high heels.
 Suddenly she disappeared.

  'Damn!
 My blouse got caught in a car mirror,' Felicity said.
-Report_Story #2